egnyte/python-egnyte/README.rst

 ==========

 This is the official Python client library for Egnyte.com Public APIs.
-For overview of the API, go to https://developers.egnyte.com
+For overview of the HTTP API, go to https://developers.egnyte.com

 Getting an API key
 ==================